ashviyer/GSEA-cytoscape-visualisation/README.md

 cyemapplot-ora : function for network visualisation from ORA output.

-testing.R script- Example enrichment analysis and implementing cyemapplot functions to visualise network on Cytoscape.
+testing_gsea.R and testing_ora.R script- Example enrichment analysis and implementing cyemapplot functions to visualise network on Cytoscape.